Can Cats Have Benadryl? We Explore The Uses, Side Effects, Dosage, And Natural Alternatives

 Note that it is best to avoid cod liver oil since it's too high in vitamin A and D for cats.

-Coconut oil has the power to prevent cell damage and repair your cat's itchy or dry skin.
+Coconut oil can help heal damaged skin and soothe your cat’s itchy or dry spots.

 Chamomile contains apigenin, which inhibits chemicals that cause inflammation.
 Also, chamomile works as an antiseptic that can kill yeast and bacteria.

 You can brew chamomile tea, cool it, then apply as a topical spray.
-If your cat isn't a fan of spray bottles, you can dip a comb in chamomile and brush it in.
+If your cat isn’t a fan of spray bottles, dry dipping your fingers in and dabbing it on the affected area.

 Acidophilus is a friendly type of bacteria that helps regulate the immune and digestive systems.
 When these systems are in tip-top shape, your cat will be less likely to develop allergies.